caesarakalaeii/guireader/README.md

 Make GUI more intuitive
 More logic to improve usability
 FileChooser to load config
+Second Bar to handle Inventory opening
+Make trigger more resilient, to avoid accidental triggers

 Feel free to msg me on discord Caesar#4967
 If you want to use or modify this code be sure to credit me.